-Dr. Tina Merritt
+Dr. Tina Merritt Meinholz

 TBC United Board Chairwoman

-Dr. Merritt is known for her research on Alpha-gal, an allergy to beef, pork, and gelatin related to tick bites.
+Dr. Meinholz is known for her research on Alpha-gal, an allergy to beef, pork, and gelatin related to tick bites.
 Shortly after finishing her postgraduate training she learned of a patient who died in Bentonville, Arkansas, from an immediate reaction to a cancer medication, made from an antibody made from a mammal.
-Dr. Tina Hatley Merritt in Arkansas and Dr. Thomas Platts-Mills in Virginia developed a test to evaluate these allergic reactions.
+Dr. Tina Meinholz in Arkansas and Dr. Thomas Platts-Mills in Virginia developed a test to evaluate these allergic reactions.
 Researchers at Imclone determined the reaction to the cancer medication was from an allergy to a sugar-protein called galactose-alpha-1,3-galactose, abbreviated Alpha-gal.
 A landmark article was published in the New England Journal of Medicine, describing this new type of allergic reaction to a sugar plus protein.
-Dr. Merritt continues her passion to help those with Alpha-gal Syndrome, through many avenues, including her participation with the Arkansas Alpha-gal Task Force.
+Dr. Meinholz continues her passion to help those with Alpha-gal Syndrome, through many avenues, including her participation with the Arkansas Alpha-gal Task Force.

 She is the director of White Cell Support Group, a nonprofit support group for patients with primary immune deficiency.
-Dr. Merritt is a noted speaker for asthma, allergy and immune deficiency.
+Dr. Meinholz is a noted speaker for asthma, allergy and immune deficiency.
 She participates in the Food Allergy Research and Education Walk every year and the National Asthma Screening for the past 16 years.

 CEO, Founder, Fast Innovations Inc